tytydraco/yessleep/out/I_was_famous_for_nine_terrible_days_and_you_dont_remember_the_unspeakable_things_that_you_did.md

 “But…?”
 I started, sensing the lingering word with which I had become well-accustomed.

 “You want to reach the masses,” The man said.
 “You want not only to create music, but for it to be heard and appreciated.
-For thousands upon thousands of people to tell you how that you have changed your lives.
+For thousands upon thousands of people to tell you that you have changed their lives.
 That’ll fix you, won’t it, Fen?
 That’ll make you feel like more than a drop in a large pool.”

 My face whitened as Heath’s scanning eyes passed over my brain, tugging at the strands of my innermost insecurities.
 The crooked man knocked and bruised a few nerves as he searched.

 “But you won’t be a person to them,” Heath warned, pupils nearly vanishing as they rolled closer to the edges of his eyelids.
 “They won’t see Fen, the young man who just wanted the world to hear his art.
 They’ll see something that belongs to them.
 The one who gifts songs that speak to their experiences.
 Love, loss, and the passage of time.
-Whatever words you spill into their ears will not tell the tales of Fen Davies, but them.”
+Whatever words you spill into their ears will not tell the tales of Fen Davies, but the tales of his followers.”

 Later, I would feel a pang of fear, wondering how Heath had known my surname.
 But later than that, following the most hellish week of my life, I would not wonder at all.
 And it would not terrify me to the same extent as the other happenings.

 Whilst sitting in the studio’s lobby, I was focusing only on the glistening contract in my lap.
 It outshone Heath’s glaring words of caution.
-I thought only of my dream coming true.
+My dream was about to come true.
 To be heard was all I’d ever wanted.
 It wasn’t about the money.
 My parents would have fainted at such an admission, but I was fine with the theatre’s generous offering of minimum wage.
 It was always about the fame.
 I wanted to be on a stage.
 I wanted thousands of people to sing my songs.
 And I wanted to sign that contract without even consulting a lawyer.

 But I managed to restrain myself.

 “May I have a digital version of this?”
 I asked.
 “I want to send it to my friend.
 He doesn’t work in the music industry, but he’s a legal expert.
 I think–”

-“– This is time-sensitive, Fen,” Heath interjected, the veins at the bottom of his eyeballs started to peek at me.
+“– This is time-sensitive, Fen,” Heath interjected, the veins at the bottom of his eyeballs starting to peek at me.

 He’s clearly been bumping something, I thought.
 But I don’t give a shit.
 If a manager needs to be as high as a kite to even consider signing me, then let the blow flow.